How to Get Rid of Clothes Moths Naturally

-Just imagine this: You go into your closet to get one of your favorite pieces of clothing and the next thing you know: your pinky gets caught on a gaping rip that wasn’t there before.
+Just imagine: You go into your closet to get one of your favorite pieces of clothing and the next thing you know, your finger gets caught on a gaping rip that wasn’t there before.
 In shock, you look through the rest of your clothing and find that many of them have scattered holes.
-The paranoia ensues.
-And when you see that first moth flying overhead, you know for sure - you have clothes moths.
-There’s no doubt about it.
+Paranoia ensues.
+Then you spot it.
+A moth flies overhead and you know for sure: You have clothes moths.

-Tell your clothes you love them, folks.
-Because you may never wear them again.
+Tell your clothes you love them because you may never wear them again.

-Clothes moths, or clothing moths, are useless insects that eat your clothing for sport.
-But really, their lives consist of eating your sweaty clothes, mating, laying eggs, and then dying.
-All within the confines of your wardrobe or your storage box.
+Clothes moths, or clothing moths, are insects that eat your clothing for sport.
+Their lives consist of eating your sweaty clothes, mating, laying eggs and dying.
+All within the confines of your wardrobe or storage box.

-These guys gravitate towards wool, cashmere, silk, cotton, linen, fur, feathers, hair, and clothing items that have sweat or stains on them.
-So while you’re eating a nice steak or a garden salad, your moths are eating away at the sweatshirt you wore to the gym last week and left in your closet.
-Remember that.
+Clothes moths gravitate towards wool, cashmere, silk, cotton, linen, fur, feathers, hair and clothing with sweat or stains on them.
+So while you’re eating a nice steak or a garden salad, clothes moths are eating away at the sweatshirt you wore to the gym last week.

 Now, before you freak out, take a breath.
-Because there are several safe ways to get rid of clothes moths before they destroy all your favorite sweaters.
+There are several safe ways to get rid of clothes moths before they destroy all your favorite sweaters.

 Natural Ways to Get Rid of Clothes Moths

-First: Vacuum the area & wash all the clothes on a high temperature - Before using the preventative measures, make sure that you remove the living eggs and larvae.
+Vacuum & wash clothes on a high temperature: Before using the preventative measures, make sure you remove living eggs and larvae.
 Because they are so tiny and don't fly, it’s hard to get rid of them by using only sprays and traps.
-Vacuum the closet or the box out and wash and dry all clothing on a high temperature to dispose of the eggs and larvae as best you can.
+Vacuum your closet thoroughly and wash and dry all clothing on a high temperature to dispose of eggs and larvae.

-Cedar - Moths have an impeccable sense of smell, so using strong scents to disorient them and repel them away from your home can really work if used in high enough concentrations.
-The smell of potent cedar can be used in oil form, or in the form of cedar blocks and hangers which you can buy online.
+Cedar: Moths have an impeccable sense of smell, so using strong scents to disorient them and repel them away from your home can really work if using a powerful concentrate.
+The smell of potent cedar can be used in oil form, or in the form of cedar blocks and hangers, which you can buy online.
 However, these can lose their potency after a few months.
-To make the smell potent again, simply sand the cedarwood down and the natural oils from inside will reach the surface again.
-Simple!
+To make the smell potent again, simply sand the cedarwood down and its natural oils from will reach the surface again.

-Pheromone Traps - Moths are guided to their mates by pheromones, so using pheromone smells to trick them into thinking a potential mate is nearby is the perfect way to catch them.
-Most traps contain glue where the moths will get caught and no longer be able to fly around or mate.
-This can be easily disposed of, and you will also get to see just how many moths were lurking around in your closet in the first place.
+Pheromone Traps: Moths are guided to their mates by pheromones, so using pheromone smells to trick them into thinking a potential mate is nearby is the perfect way to catch them.
+Most traps contain glue to catch them.
+These traps can be easily disposed and you will also see how many moths were lurking around in your closet in the first place.

-Vinegar - Vinegar can really be used for anything.
+Vinegar: Vinegar really can be used for anything.
 And when it comes to cleaning out your closet or storage box to repel moths, it does the job.
-The strong acidic smell of vinegar will repel moths away from the area as well as cleanse the area of dirt, dust, and moth eggs and larvae.
+The strong acidic smell of vinegar will repel moths away from the area as well as cleanse the area from dirt, dust, moth eggs and larvae.

-Lavender - Similar to cedar oil, lavender oil’s strong scent can repel moths, while leaving behind a nice aroma that will remind you of your mother’s garden.
+Lavender: Similar to cedar oil, lavender oil’s strong scent can repel moths.
 The potent smell will disorient moths and prevent them from invading your closet.
-Just get a sachet and fill it with lavender flowers, or dab lavender on paper towels and throw them into your closet.
+Get a sachet and fill it with lavender flowers or dab lavender on paper towels and throw them in your closet.